Rio Grande Pueblos

 Complex and densely packed with symbols, Phil Loretto's jewelry reflects a highly personal philosophy.
 "In Santa Fe, New Mexico, artists sell their work on the plaza.
 It's a marketplace that's been there since the Spanish came.
 I started selling jewelry there from the time I was about four or five.
 It's a good place to sell to the tourists, and it's a good way to make money.
 But you ask yourself, 'What's my objective?
 Is this going to be my destiny?'

 "I read a lot; it's one of my passions.
 I got my first library card when I was five.
 I would read five books a week on Native American culture.
 Later I majored in Southwest studies and in art.
-I guess I've recorded history in my jewelry, because I draw what goes on in Pueblo life or in Navajo life--the traditional dances and people working in their fields.
-I incorporate a lot of myths and legends from South American, Mexican and Canadian Indians in my jewelry."
+I guess I've recorded history in my jewelry, because I draw what goes on in Pueblo life or in Navajo life—the traditional dances and people working in their fields.
+I incorporate a lot of myths and legends from South American, Mexican, and Canadian Indians in my jewelry."

 Featured Artist: Mike Bird-Romero

-With his wife Allison, Mike Bird-Romero searches museums, photographs and rock-art for old Pueblo and Navajo designs to incorporate into his work.
+With his wife Allison, Mike Bird-Romero searches museums, photographs, and rock-art for old Pueblo and Navajo designs to incorporate into his work.
 "I am trying to revive the old jewelry," he explains.

 "When I started making jewelry, I learned the old techniques.
 In other words, I can make anything that I need to make.
-I don't depend on somebody else to cut my silver for me, melt my silver, make my castings or cut my stones.
+I don't depend on somebody else to cut my silver for me, melt my silver, make my castings, or cut my stones.
 I do it all myself.

 "I like to use old stamps on my pieces.
 The stamps tell a little story, so to speak, and those stories get incorporated into my jewelry.
 I've got tin cans full of stamps that were collected.
-Sometimes I've heated them up and reworked them so they're useable again.
+Sometimes I've heated them up and reworked them so they're usable again.
 I look at these stamps and the pieces I made with them, and I think about the old smiths."